netdata/netdata/docs/tutorials/monitor-hadoop-cluster.md

 }
 ```

-If Netdata can't access the `/jmx` endpoint for either a NameNode or DataNode, it will not be able to auto-detect and
+If Netdata can't access the `/jmx` endpoint for either a NameNode or DataNode, it does not auto-detect and
 collect metrics from your HDFS implementation.

 Zookeeper auto-detection relies on an accessible client port and a whitelisted `mntr` command.
 For more details on